 How to set it up in Google Ads

 You will use a standard YouTube video campaign, then select the opener as your ad creative.
 For in-feed formats, clicks open the watch page of that video, where the playlist rail appears if the video is part of a public playlist.
 For in-stream formats, focus on creative and audience alignment so viewers who click through land on that same opener inside the playlist environment.
-See Google’s overview of video campaigns for current options and placements: .
+See Google’s overview of video campaigns for current options and placements: About Video campaigns.

 A quick view of the landing behavior: